Bible, Religion, Ministry, and Interfaith Studies

 - MCC (Mennonite Central Committee) Washington Office – Join the voice of the Mennonite Church on Capitol Hill through research and writing on a variety of justice issues.
 Interns are encouraged to focus on a topic of interest to them and the Mennonite Church, and to compile background information and calls to action in memos that are distributed to political leaders and constituents.

 - Faith & Politics Institute – This organization has served hundreds of members of Congress and congressional staff by offering experiential pilgrimages, reflection groups, retreats and public forums.
-Spring semester students have the opportunity to accompany members of Congress on a “pilgrimage” to historic sites from the Civil Rights Movement in Alabama.
-(Summer and fall students are also welcome to apply.)
+This internship is best suited for spring semester students, as they have the opportunity to accompany members of Congress on a “pilgrimage” to historic sites from the Civil Rights Movement in Alabama.

 - Interfaith Voices – Join “the nation’s leading religion news magazine on public radio” by working at this award-winning radio show.
 Born out of a multifaith panel assembled for a call-in show following the Sept.
 11 terrorist attacks, this organization brings together spokespeople from many faiths to reflect on current events.
 You will have the opportunity to offer story ideas, research current events related to religion, contact guests for the show, schedule interviews, and conduct pre-interviews.